weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 ## What You Will Build ##

-This example demonstrates how to use [Weave Run](http://weave.works/run/index.html) to automatically find services deployed to the Weave network.
-You will deploy a docker container with a microservice created with Spring  and then discover that microservice through DNS without requiring any code modifications to the application.
+This example demonstrates how to use [Weave Run](http://weave.works/run/index.html) to automatically find services on a Weave container network.
+You will deploy a docker container with a Spring-based microservice and then discover that microservice using `weaveDNS` without requiring any modifications to the application.

 Specifically, in this tutorial you will:

 1. Use Vagrant to set up the Unbuntu host and install docker
-1. Launch a microservice created with Spring into Docker containers.
+2. Launch a microservice, consisting of a Tom Cat application server and a Java Servlet, created with the Spring Framework into a Docker container.
-2. Use `Weave Run` to provide automatic service discovery for a simple Spring based application.
+3. Use `weaveDNS` to discover the container on the Weave Network.
+4. Return `Hello Weave!` from the microservice using curl.

 This tutorial requires no progamming, but it does require some UNIX skills.
 This example should take about 15 minutes to complete.

-Note: This example is derived from the official [_'Spring Boot with Docker'_](https://spring.io/guides/gs/spring-boot-docker/) guide.
+>Note: This example is derived from the official [_'Spring Boot with Docker'_](https://spring.io/guides/gs/spring-boot-docker/) guide.

 ## What You Will Use